kdiri/ELK/README.md

 ## Launch ELK-UseCase
-As we are in the same directory of docker-compose file and there are no any other docker-compose file, you don't need precise yml file by doing `-f docker-compose.yml
+As we are in the same directory of docker-compose file and there is no any other docker-compose file, you don't need to precise .yml file by doing `-f docker-compose.yml`
 ```bash
 $ cd ELK/
 $ docker-compose up -d